 Renting a table in the Artist Alley is a two step process all done online.

 Tables for the Artist Alley are sold based on a lottery system.
-This method is also used for the waitlist once all tables are reserved.
+This method is also used for the wait list (Reserve List) once all tables are reserved.

 How do I Check In to the Artist Alley and what happens if I don’t?

 Artist Alley check in is fast and easy, and required for all Artists before they can set up their tables.

 On Thursday proceed to the special Artist Alley line at registration where you can pick up both your Artist Convention Badge and check into Artist Alley.
 Then proceed to the Artist Alley and staff will help you locate your table and show you where the load in area is.

 On Friday proceed to registration and pick up your Convention Badge.
 Then proceed to the Artist Alley Staff table, located in the Back of the Artist Alley.
 Show your Convention Badge to the AA staff and they will check off your name and help you find your table and show you where the load in area is.